 Housing costs in Braintree are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Braintree is a decidedly white-collar city, with fully 85.82% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Braintree is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Braintree who work in office and administrative support (15.05%), management occupations (12.96%), and sales jobs (9.42%).
+Braintree is a decidedly white-collar city, with fully 85.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Braintree is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Braintree who work in management occupations (12.89%), office and administrative support (12.45%), and business and financial occupations (9.29%).

 Also of interest is that Braintree has more people living here who work in computers and math than 95% of the places in the US.